- Donate Now

 0.75 miles (River Rd. to Rte.
 10) — easy

 From Moose Mountain to its mouth at River Road on the Connecticut River, Slade Brook’s banks are undeveloped and graced by convenient hiking trails through varied forestland.
-The Hanover Conservation Council’s conservation of the 36 acre Jim and Evalyn Hornig Natural Area at Lower Slade Brook, ensures a pristine environment for people to enjoy a quiet retreat next to Slade Brook and where the native flora and fauna can flourish.
+The Hanover Conservancy’s conservation of the 36 acre Jim and Evalyn Hornig Natural Area at Lower Slade Brook, ensures a pristine environment for people to enjoy a quiet retreat next to Slade Brook and where the native flora and fauna can flourish.
 The wooded path follows the meandering brook up to a waterfall, one of the property’s notable features.
 Kiosk with trail maps at trailhead.
 Please see map for trail details.

 Trailhead parking: Limited parking available at River Road trailhead.
 Take River Road north from Route 10.
 The property is on the right hand side 0.6 miles from the intersection with Route 10.

 1.8 miles — moderate